nprapps/app-template/README.md

 Bootstrap issues
 ----------------

-The app-template can automatically setup your Github repo with our default labels and tickets.

-* Run ``fab bootstrap_issues`` and enter your Github username and password.
+The app-template can automatically setup your Github repo with our default labels and tickets by running ``fab bootstrap_issues``.
+You will be prompted for your Github username and password.

 Generate index.html
 -------------------